rubenspgcavalcante/leaflet-ant-path/.github/CONTRIBUTING.md

 **Be sure not commit this file!**

 ## Testing and Building
-After develop/fix a bug, before do a **pull request**, run the test command:
+After develop/fix a bug, before doing a **pull request**, run the test command:
-To run the build, before install the npm and gulp dependencies, then run:
+To run the build, before installing the npm and gulp dependencies, then run:
 ```
 npm test
 ```